gitmacer/me-neat/README.md

 # me-neat
-Privacy focused friend finder by wifi hotspot naming
+Privacy focused friend finder by wifi hotspot naming.
+Just name it me-ne.at and wait for shoutouts.